brunomolteni/overwigger/README.md

 ## Setup

 - Go inside the folder "Controller_Scripts" and copy the folder called "Overwigger" into your bitwig controller scripts folder
-- Open Bitwig and add this new controller script, make sure that it's turned on
+- Open Bitwig and add this new controller script (Brumo > Overwigger), make sure that it's turned on
 - Download the binaries for your OS from [the latest release](https://github.com/brunomolteni/overwigger/releases)
 - if you downloaded the setup files you are good to go, just install and run
 - If you downloaded a zip, unzip the binaries, go into the resulting folder and run the app called "overwigger", it may take some time to open and load completely